drmortalwombat/oscar64/oscar64.md

 This file is generated when compiling with the -gp option and includes all source lines annotated with line number, start in memory and number of bytes of generated machine code.
 This is a good place for part of your source that appear to use an unexpected amount of memory.

-### Creating a d64 disk file ".d64"
+### Creating a d64 or d81 disk file

-The compiler can create a .d64 disk file, that includes the compiled .prg file as the first file in the directory and a series of additional resource files.
-The name of the disk file is provided with the -d64 command line options, additional files with the -f or -fz option.
+The compiler can create a .d64 disk file for a Commodore 1541 drive or a .d81 disk file for a Commodore 1581 drive.
+The image includes the compiled .prg file as the first file in the directory and a series of additional resource files.
+The name of the disk file is provided with the -d64 or -d81 command line option, and additional files with the -f or -fz option.

 	oscar64 charsetload.c -d64=charsetload.d64 -fz=../resources/charset.bin
+	oscar64 charsetload.c -d81=charsetload.d81 -fz=../resources/charset.bin

 The compressed files can be loaded into memory and decompressed using the oscar_expand_lzo function from oscar.h or on the fly while reading from disk with the krnio_read_lzo function.